Client-Focused. Experienced.

 • Any domestic violence (during the marriage or after separation), such as spousal abuse, child abuse or stalking, can have a significant influence on custody proceedings and visitation rights.

-We Understand How The Courts Will View The Evidence
+We Understand How California Courts Will View The Evidence

 The Divorce Timeline And What To Expect In California

 While every divorce is different, there are protocols and predictable steps in the legal process.
-The knowledgeable and compassionate attorneys of Maggio Law will guide you throughout this stressful journey.
+The knowledgeable and compassionate family lawyers of Maggio Law in Irvine will guide you throughout this stressful journey.
 We take the time to educate you about each phase to help you make good decisions and alleviate your anxieties.

 Preparing For Divorce Or Separation

 Whether you are initiating a divorce or your spouse has asked for a divorce, it pays to be proactive.
-You should talk to a lawyer sooner than later if you are thinking of getting divorced or if you have already separated.
+You should talk to an Irvine family law lawyer sooner rather than later if you are thinking of getting divorced or if you have already separated.
 An attorney can help you get organized and start thinking about important questions regarding your finances and your children.

 Filing The Papers